 Badly-fitting shoes are a common cause of irritation or damage to feet.
-The podiatrist who assessed your feet may give you advice about the shoes you are wearing and advise you on buying new shoes.
-They may suggest that you are measured for special shoes you can get on prescription.
+The podiatrist who assessed your feet may give you advice about the shoes you already own and on buying new shoes.
+They may suggest that you are measured for special shoes to get on prescription.